 Like a loose, just-picked look for the home-grown flowers in your house?
 So do we!
-We are thrilled to announce new Sunday workshops so we can all learn the art of arranging homegrown flowers.
+We are thrilled to announce new Sunday workshop at 2pm so we can all learn the art of arranging homegrown flowers.
 Here we meet one of our favourite Sydney florists Nga Bui to chat flowers.

 Perenialle Plants is a mail-order nursery for tough plants, and a regular stallholder at Collectors'.
 You can also drop in to the nursery.
 Don't miss the chance if you are in the Canowindra area.
 As well as the plants, there's an inspiring garden and lovely little shop full of artisan-made house and garden desirables.